-The Solomon Islands is an archipelago of rainforest-clad mountainous islands and low-lying coral atolls.
-Development is limited, and many of the dive resorts are very remote.
+Halo!
+The Solomon Islands is an archipelago of rainforest-clad mountainous islands and low-lying coral atolls north-east of Cairns.

 Don’t expect expensive resorts or white sand beaches here!
 Embrace the limited development that allows this incredible, remote country to retain the beauty that many developed countries lack.
 Experience emerald green forests, huge blue lagoons, volcanic islands and beaches without the crowds.

 The Solomon Islands are the perfect location for adventurous types.
 Surf uncrowded beaches, trek through wildlife filled forest or even climb a dormant volcano.
 Experience extraordinary diving opportunities with prolific marine life in crystal clear waters The Solomons also have some outstanding wreck dives at sites of many WWII battles.

 Australian passport holders require a valid passport with a validity of at least 6 months beyond their intended stay.
 All travellers must have return or onward tickets and sufficient funds for their stay.
 For more information and for holders of other passports, please refer to the Department of Foreign Affairs and Trade website for the latest travel advice.

 The Solomon Island Dollar (SBD) is the unit of currency.
 One Australian Dollar is worth approximately 6 Solomon Island Dollars.